Monkwire3/word_paths/README.md

 ## Flags ##
 This program can be run with the following flags:

-- `-p` or `--path` : Defines the path that the dictionary is pulled from.
-By default the path is `/usr/share/dict/words`.
+- `-p` or `--path` -- Defines the path that the dictionary is pulled from.
+The default path is `/usr/share/dict/words`.

-- `-b` or `--benchmark` : Toggles on benchmark mode.
+- `-b` or `--benchmark` -- Toggles on benchmark mode.
 In benchmark mode, all operations are timed, and speeds are printed.

 To start the program with all flags, run:
 `python3 src/main.py -p './words.txt' -b`